 In-Draft Player List Edits

 You cannot edit your player list once you're in the draft room, so make sure you use the preview to find any oopsies and re-upload your file as needed.
-OR create a clubhouse and upload your custom list on the keepers tab so you iterate mock drafts more easily.
+OR create a clubhouse and upload your custom list in your Draft Presets to help you iterate mock drafts more easily.

 Three Required Columns